boyte/wp-eloqua-forms/README.md

 - License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Eloqua Forms is a simple plugin that imports all forms from an Eloqua instance into a custom Form post type.
+_Please note that this plugin is not currently being developed or maintained, though it should still work._

 **Description**